-The population of interest for this Endline study are people and stakeholders living in and representing the targeted areas, the three partner organizations, and interagency emergency response coordination mechanisms, such as the ASAL Network.
+The population of interest for this Endline study are people and stakeholders ((Beneficiaries, Government representatives etc) living in and representing the targeted areas, the three partner organizations, and interagency emergency response coordination mechanisms, such as the ASAL Network.
 This includes community members and other stakeholders form Mandera, Isiolo, Embu, Kiambu and Nairobi counties.